Advice

 New Car Inventory Update

-March Days Supply Of Inventory By Brand
+May Days Supply Of Inventory By Brand

 Shop Around for the Best Offer on Your Trade-in

 Trade-in value is another factor driving car prices.
-A lack of used vehicle stock has kept those prices higher, giving credence to the idea that buying a new vehicle might be cheaper than purchasing a certain used model only a few years old.
+A lack of used vehicle stock has kept those prices higher, giving credence to the idea that buying a new vehicle might be cheaper than purchasing a certain used model, only a few years old.
 As a result, it’s still a great time to trade in your car.

 Dealers value your trade-in partly based on what they need in stock.
-On the flip side, they’re more likely to offer an excellent deal to buyers on a car fewer people are looking for currently.
+On the flip side, they’re more likely to offer an excellent deal to buyers on a car that fewer people are looking for currently.
 In other words, a car shopper trading a 2018 Honda Civic for something else will be much happier with the trade-in appraisal than one with a 2021 Jeep Grand Cherokee.

 Car buyers should prepare to shop their trade-in around.
 It’s slightly more complicated to pull off, but selling your old vehicle to one dealership and buying your new car from a different one may make sense if the final invoice numbers work out in your favor.
 Use the Kelley Blue Book Instant Cash Offer tool to shop your trade-in vehicle at nearby dealerships.
 When you let the deals come to you, selecting the best trade-in offer for your situation is easier.
 Remember, you can always negotiate the offer, and pitting one offer against the other is not unheard of.